usda-ree-ars.github.io/SEAStats

 I have given talks on a wide range of topics in stats and data science to different scientific audiences.
 I’ve provided the lecture slides as PDF or HTML files here.
 Video recordings of some of these talks are available on the Axon+ page (USDA personnel only).

-Talk (PDF slides) Date Venue
+Talk (PDF or HTML slides) Date Venue

 (Un)ethical practices in biostatistics February 28, 2023 NCSU Biotechnology guest lecture, Raleigh, NC